Steveclare/DSA2.0/README.md

 A powerful web scraping application designed to collect and analyze project data from the Division of the State Architect (DSA) website.
 Built with Streamlit and featuring MMPV Design branding.

+## Overview

+This tool streamlines the process of gathering project information from the DSA website, making it easy to collect and analyze data across multiple school districts in California.

 ## Features

 - **District Data Collection**: Comprehensive database of all California school districts